shyamal's space

 Share on:

-There are really two feedback loops you have to run in parallel.
+There are really two feedback loops you have to run in parallel:

-Have a Clear Kill Bar
+Set a Clear Kill Bar

+most companies let sunk cost and optimism keep bad research projects alive for far too long.
 Decide up front what will cause you to stop.
 If a line is consistently under the “scaling laws” or baseline, kill it.
 If you run out of reasonable hypotheses, kill it.
-Conversely, when you see signs of life—multiple people are excited, the numbers are bending—double down hard.
+Conversely, when you see real signs of life—multiple people are excited, the numbers are bending—double down hard.
 Being decisive about killing and doubling down is most of the job.

-Make Researchers Ship
+Make Research Ship

 Organize Around Bets, Not Functions

-In the places I’ve seen this work, a great TPM or equivalent is invaluable.
-This person tracks research vs. product priorities, makes sure experiment results get communicated and integrated, and prevents drift into science projects with no outcome.
+you need someone with an ops/product/special projects brain to own the boundary between research and product.
+In the places i’ve seen this work, a great TPM or equivalent is invaluable.
+This person tracks research vs. product priorities, makes sure experiment results get communicated and integrated and prevents drift into science projects with no outcome.

-Accept the Tension
+Embrace the Tension

+research is about truth-seeking and longer horizons; product is about delivery and iteration.
+You will never perfectly balance them.
 Instead of pretending the tension isn’t there, build rituals that make it productive.
 Have a regular cadence of reviews, update your evals, enforce your kill bars.
 Talk about the tradeoffs openly.
 Most companies let this fester; the ones that embrace it build very valuable things.

 tags: Startups - AI - Research - Product Research